Did you know you may be eligible to defer your property taxes?

 How does it help?

 Deferment helps seniors stay in their homes longer and allows families to focus on providing for their children.
 Eligible homeowners are then able to use some of the appreciation in the value of their home to pay their property taxes at a later date.

 How does it work?

-You must apply each year you wish to defer your property taxes.
-There are two options: the Regular Program, and the Families with Children Program.
+There are two options for property tax deferment: the Regular Program, and the Families with Children Program.
 For new applications to the Regular Program there is a one-time fee of $60, and a $10 annual renewal fee.
 For the Families with Children Program, there is no fee for applying or renewing.